 I’m more than sure that somebody in South Korea is having a big party right now.
-More than anything, it feels like this year’s iPhone is Apple skipping a turn a second year in a row all the while Android and Windows Phone have been seriously upping their game moves.
+It feels as if this year’s iPhone is Apple skipping a turn a second year in a row all the while Android and Windows Phone have been seriously upping their game moves.

 So what do you think, is the Apple iPhone 5 everything you expected it to be?